 5 a.m.-10 p.m.

 In 2018, Overland Park installed its first floating wetland project to improve the water quality of South Lake and eliminate harmful algal blooms.
+In 2023, the City installed 10 new floating wetlands on South Lake.

 The outdoor courts are first-come-first-serve.
 There is no fee to use them.